evanroade/myRetail/README.md

 Run rest.py and follow the on-screen prompts.

 ## Exercise Prompt
-myRetail is a rapidly growing company with HQ in Richmond, VA and over 200 stores across the east coast. myRetail wants to make its internal data available to any number of client devices, from myRetail.com to native mobile apps.
-The goal for this exercise is to create an end-to-end Proof-of-Concept for a products API, which will aggregate product data from multiple sources and return it as JSON to the caller.
 Your goal is to create a RESTful service that can retrieve product and price details by ID.
 The URL structure is up to you to define, but try to follow some sort of logical convention.
 Build an application that performs the following actions:
 Responds to an HTTP GET request at /products/{id} and delivers product data as JSON (where {id} will be a number.